-Column E - If, when employer securities were distributed, you • were informed of the market value of the securities as of the date of
+Column E - If, when employer securities were distributed, you

-- were informed of the market value of the securities as of the date o distribution, write that market value for the securities sold. - were not informed of the market value of the securities as of the date of distribution, follow the instructions below and write the fair market value of the securities sold.
+- were informed of the market value of the securities as of the date of distribution, write that market value for the securities sold. - were not informed of the market value of the securities as of the date of distribution, follow the instructions below and write the fair market value of the securities sold.